 Dushi – everything is simply dushi (:

 You can nicely visit Curacao throughout the entire year.
-The island is sunny and warm with an average of 31 degrees Celsius year-round.
-The highest temperature ever measured was 100.94 Fahrenheit, the lowest was 68 Fahrenheit.
+The island is sunny and warm with an average of 31°C (87,8°F) year-round.

 Curacao is outside the hurricane belt of the Caribbean Sea.
 This means, that during the hurricane season between June and December, there is less wind than usual, which makes the weather feel warmer than normal.

-Curacao has one airport, Curacao International Airport, also known as Hato.
-The island paradise Curacao has become quite easy to reach from abroad, since over 25 airlines offer direct flights from North and South America, Canada, and Europe.
+Curacao has one airport, Curacao International Airport, also known as HATO (see on picture below).
+The island paradise Curacao has become quite easy to reach from abroad.
+25 airlines offer direct flights from North and South America, Canada, and Europe.

 KLM is currently operating two direct flights per day from Amsterdam Airport.
 There are also multiple flights daily from New York JFK, Miami, and Newark.

 Within the Caribbean, smaller airlines, like Divi Divi Air and EZ Air operate between the islands.
-It is especially easy commuting between the ABC-islands since there are multiple flights between the islands every day.
+It is especially easy commuting between the ABC-islands.
+There are multiple flights between the islands every day.

-Hato Airport is quite far off the beaten track.
-You will most definitely need a rental car or a pickup arrangement with the hotel to reach it.
-Taking a cab from Hato to your accommodation is possible, although I urge you to be mindful and research the price beforehand.
+Taking a cab from HATO to your accommodation is possible, although I urge you to be mindful and research the price beforehand.
 Cab drivers in Curacao will likely try to rip you off.
 Try the app Curacao247 for good taxi service.

 Many of the famous beaches can only be reached by car (public transport is not great on the island).
-The beaches are also quite far away from each other, therefore taking a cab will become very expensive over time.
+The beaches are also quite far away from each other.
+Taking a cab will become very expensive over time.
 Parking is free almost everywhere on the island.

 Fuel is not too expensive in Curacao.
-However, most gas stations have a weird prepaid system in place, that requires you to walk up and pay a random amount of your choice with your credit card.
+However, most gas stations have a weird prepaid system in place.
+It requires you to walk up and pay a random amount of your choice with your credit card.
 If you do not use all of it, you have to walk back over to make them give credit.

 Figuring out where to stay in Curacao is easier said than done.
 The island might be very small, but there is a huge variety of different neighborhoods with completely different vibes.

-To help you with the choice, I have compiled a list with a couple of my favorite places and neighborhood to stay in for this Curacao Travel Guide!
-These properties offer an authentic, luxurious, and most importantly romantic holiday experience.
+To help you with the choice, I have compiled a list with a couple of my favorite hotels and neighborhood to stay in for this Curacao Travel Guide.

 Punda is one of the most famous neighborhoods on the island.
 This part of the city is home to the famous Handelskade, the collection of picturesque, colorful houses near the water.
 Punda is also the center of attention in Curacao and is close to many great attractions and renowned restaurants.